SoftwareAG/c8y-docs/content/concepts/realtime-bundle/realtime-processing-in-cumulocity.md

 weight: 1
 ---

-On top of {{< product-c8y-iot >}} you can use the Apama streaming analytics engine to define business operations for immediate processing of incoming data from devices or other data sources.
+On top of {{< product-c8y-iot >}} you can use the Apama Streaming Analytics engine to define business operations for immediate processing of incoming data from devices or other data sources.
 These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.
 The operation logic is implemented in Apama's Event Processing Language (EPL).

 Apama's Event Processing Language covers statements, which are organized into actions and monitors.
 Monitor files can be edited directly from within {{< product-c8y-iot >}} using the Streaming Analytics application.
 Alternatively, you can install Apama on your local machine and develop your applications with {{< sag-designer >}} - an Eclipse-based development environment.
 You can deploy your monitor files as Apama applications to {{< product-c8y-iot >}}, see [Basic functionality](/streaming-analytics/epl-apps/#basic-functionality) for more information.